 The site shall be cleaned between the hours of 7:00 a.m. and 5:00 p.m.

 Removal of Unauthorized Equipment or Structures:

-The Contractor shall not allow any publicly installed structures in the park unless authorized by the State.
-This includes any rope swings, ramps, jumps, etc. Any exception to this is Geocaches which may only be installed in the park as per authorized in their annual Mat-Su Area State Parks permit.
+The Contractor shall not allow any publicly installed structures in the facility unless authorized by the State.
+This includes any rope swings, ramps, jumps, etc.